Cash, Credit, or Certified Check for payment of bid and buyer's premium

-*Full terms will be in the Auction Brochure*
+*Full terms will be available in the 2019 Auction Brochure*

 Frequently Asked Questions

-How many tax foreclosures does Oswego County do per year?
+How many tax foreclosures does Oswego County conduct per year?

-Oswego County conducts two foreclosures per year: A 2-year tax delinquent foreclosure for vacant and commercial properties and a 4-year tax delinquent foreclosure for residential and agricultural properties.
+Oswego County conducts two foreclosures per year: A 2-year tax delinquent foreclosure for vacant, residential, and commercial properties and a 4-year tax delinquent foreclosure for agricultural properties.
 All properties foreclosed on by the County are sold together at one auction.
 Additional auctions may be held later in the year if necessary.

 Do I have to pay my entire bid on auction day?